jsitnicki/vagrants/ovn-rally/README.md

 $ rally-ovs task start rally/scenarios/create-sandboxes.json
 ```

-Generate the report by following the HINTS from 'rally-ovs task start' run.
+Generate the report by following the HINTS from `rally-ovs task start` run.